 A paragraph may refer to any of the following:

-1. A paragraph is a section of text containing one or more sentences, which together express a single idea or unit of information.
+1. A paragraph is a section of text containing one or more sentences that express a single idea or unit of information.
 In modern typesetting, a paragraph is usually delimited by a visual separator or paragraph break.
 The separator may be a line break, vertical spacing such as a blank line, indentation of the first word, a horizontal line, or some combination.

 Sometimes, a paragraph break may be represented by the paragraph symbol (¶), also known as a pilcrow (see below).